d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Points of entry] See section 3

-[Writing metanotes] See section 7.7
+[Writing metanotes] See section 7.8

-[Keep a journal or diary] See section 12.1
+[Keep a journal or diary] See section 13.1

 3 Points of entry
 ═════════════════

-  There are five ways to write a note with Denote: invoke the `denote', `denote-type', `denote-date', `denote-subdirectory', `denote-template', `denote-signature' commands, or leverage the `org-capture-templates' by setting up a template which calls the function `denote-org-capture'.
+  There are five main ways to write a note with Denote: invoke the `denote', `denote-type', `denote-date', `denote-subdirectory', `denote-template', `denote-signature' commands, or leverage the `org-capture-templates' by setting up a template which calls the function `denote-org-capture'.
 We explain all of those in the subsequent sections.
+Other more specialised commands exist as well, which one shall learn about as they read through this manual.
+We do not want to overwhelm the user with options at this stage.

 3.1 Standard note creation